akumina/AkuminaDev/docs/Modern-SPA.md

 |Comma delimited list of CSS files to load|This is the same as the previous option except for CSS files.
 There is no guarantee on when the CSS file is loaded.|

 Once your options are set, click Save to persist your changes.
-If you have a Virtual Page deployed with a PageUrl set to home.aspx and have generated the Page Cache, you should see your page load with the defined Virtual Master Page and the contents of the home.aspx Virtual Page within it.
+If you have a Virtual Page deployed with a PageUrl set to home.aspx and have generated the Page Cache (please regenerate the cache if you have not done so), you should see your page load with the defined Virtual Master Page and the contents of the home.aspx Virtual Page within it.

 ## Troubleshooting